 8. Time and effort

 Time is money, and it takes time to compare home loans and fully assess the terms and conditions between different products.
-Refinancing can take anywhere from a few days to multiple weeks, depending on hundreds of factors.
+Refinancing can take anywhere from a few days to multiple weeks, depending on multiple factors.

 Update resultsUpdate